richardbiely/gaia-ecs/README.md

 The entire framework is placed in a namespace called **gaia**.
 The ECS part of the library is found under **gaia::ecs** namespace.<br/>
-In code examples bellow we will assume we are inside the gaia namespace.
+In the code examples below we will assume we are inside the gaia namespace.

 ## Basic operations
 ### Create or delete entity